simranlotey/react-currency-converter/README.md

 - Bootstrap: CSS framework for responsive and visually appealing designs.
 - Axios: Promise-based HTTP client for making API requests.
 - Moment: JavaScript library for parsing, validating, manipulating, and formatting dates.
 - Currency-flags: A library displaying currency flags.
-I have used it in the dropdown.
+Used it in the dropdown.

 ## Getting Started